 First Things First: Stay Calm and Contact Your Dentist

-If you suspect a loose or broken implant component, the most important early step is to stop any DIY attempts and call your dental professional right away.
+If you suspect a loose crown or broken implant component, the most important early step is to stop and call your dental professional right away.
 Avoid chewing on that side, and don’t try to use home tools or tricks you’ve read online — doing so can make the situation worse.

 Why Implants and Their Parts Fail